Ad Scams • Education Hub

 How ad scams and malvertising work

-Ad scams (sometimes called malvertising) happen when criminals use online ads to push people toward fake websites, phishing pages, or scam checkout flows.
-This can happen on social media, in mobile apps, and even on legitimate websites that display third-party advertising.
-Scam ads are effective because they blend into normal browsing—an ad can look like a real brand promotion, a coupon, a software download, a customer support link, or a “security warning.”
-Once you click, the ad may redirect you through several domains, making it difficult to tell where you landed and who controls the destination.
+Ad scams happen when criminals use online ads to push people toward fake websites, phishing pages, scam checkout flows, fake support pages, or malicious downloads.
+This can happen on social media, inside apps, in search engines, and even on legitimate websites that display third-party advertising.
+Scam ads work because they blend into normal browsing.
+An ad can look like a real brand promotion, a coupon, a software download, a customer support link, or a security warning.

-This hub collects practical ad scam articles: what malvertising is, how sponsored result scams work, and what to do if you clicked a suspicious ad link.
+This hub collects practical ad scam articles covering malvertising, Facebook ad scams, sponsored search traps, and the steps to take if you already clicked a suspicious ad.

 Ad scam articles